bro-kaizen/bro-kaizen.github.io/source/_posts/2014-11-29-deliberate-practice.markdown

 * Be prepared for difficulty

+## III.
+The Fault Tolerant Temperament
 {% pullquote %}
-Of course, this approach likely won't work perfectly, and in fact you might discover, midway through, that it will never work at all.
+Of course, the approach above likely won't work perfectly, and in fact you might discover, midway through, that it will never work at all.
 And that's fine.
 Albert Einstein famously quipped, {""If we knew what the hell we were doing, it wouldn't be called research, would it?""} I haven't the foggiest idea how to install or operate node.js, and in fact the procedure above is one that I made up.
 The point is that a methodical approach is certainly better than flailing about a-systematically.
-After you approach a few disparate problems like this, you will start to develop a very handy sort of DP-intuition.
+After you approach a few disparate problems like this, you will start to develop a very handy sort of DP-intuition that will serve in very good stead for years to come.
 {% endpullquote %}